COLLEGE OF ARTS & SCIENCES

 EVALUATION

 You must complete all MAJOR assignments in order to pass the course.
-Failure to complete any of the required assignments will result in a final course grade of F.You must complete all MAJOR assignments in order to pass the course.
-Failure to complete any of the required assignments will result in a final course grade of F.
+Failure to complete any of the required major essay assignments will result in a final course grade of F.You must complete all MAJOR assignments in order to pass the course.

 The following assignments will be graded.
 You can accumulate 400 points, which are distributed as follows: